-NIJC is at the forefront of the litigation and advocacy efforts to push back against the administration's attacks an asylum seekers and asylum protections.
+NIJC is at the forefront of the litigation and advocacy efforts to push back against attacks on asylum seekers and asylum protections.

-Since the former A.G.'s decision in June 2018, NIJC and our pro bono partners have successfully represented more than 30 men, women, and children in asylum claims related to gender and gang violence and family membership, and are litigating issues related to A-B- and L-E-A- across the country.
+Since the former Attorney General’s Matter of A-B- decision in June 2018, NIJC and our pro bono partners have successfully represented more many men, women, and children in asylum claims related to gender and gang violence and family membership, and are litigating issues related to A-B- and L-E-A- across the country.
 Below, attorneys representing asylum seekers with claims that are targeted by the Attorney General’s decisions can find additional information and links to materials that may be useful in the preparation of their cases.

 2014: the BIA issues Matter of A-R-C-G-, a precedential decision finding that the group of "married women in Guatemala who are unable to leave their relationship" is a particular social group because it is socially distinct, particularly defined, and based on immutable characteristics.